KostasBzn/Udemy_Python_Small_Projects/README.md

    - A simple Pong game implemented in Python using the `turtle` module practicing with **Object-Oriented Programming (OOP)**.

 ### 6. **Turtle Crossing Game 🐢**
-   -  A fun and challenging Turtle Crossing game implemented in Python using the `turtle` module.
-Help the turtle cross the road safely while avoiding incoming cars!
+   -  A fun and challenging Turtle Crossing game written in Python using the `turtle` module.
+Help the turtle cross the road safely while avoiding incoming cars and goo to the next level!